Digital Turbine (NASDAQ:APPS) Issues Q2 2023 Earnings Guidance

 Wall Street Analysts Forecast Growth

-Hedge funds have recently modified their holdings of the business.
-BlackRock Inc. grew its stake in Digital Turbine by 4.5% in the first quarter.
-BlackRock Inc. now owns 10,426,749 shares of the software maker’s stock worth $456,794,000 after purchasing an additional 453,301 shares in the last quarter.
-State Street Corp boosted its position in Digital Turbine by 3.4% during the 2nd quarter.
-State Street Corp now owns 3,017,545 shares of the software maker’s stock valued at $52,717,000 after acquiring an additional 99,364 shares in the last quarter.
-Capital Research Global Investors boosted its position in Digital Turbine by 41.7% during the 1st quarter.
-Capital Research Global Investors now owns 1,254,733 shares of the software maker’s stock valued at $54,970,000 after acquiring an additional 368,982 shares in the last quarter.
-Charles Schwab Investment Management Inc. boosted its position in Digital Turbine by 2.8% during the 1st quarter.
-Charles Schwab Investment Management Inc. now owns 679,844 shares of the software maker’s stock valued at $29,784,000 after acquiring an additional 18,344 shares in the last quarter.
-Finally, Goldman Sachs Group Inc. boosted its position in Digital Turbine by 38.1% during the 1st quarter.
-Goldman Sachs Group Inc. now owns 562,724 shares of the software maker’s stock valued at $24,653,000 after acquiring an additional 155,191 shares in the last quarter.
-Institutional investors own 63.38% of the company’s stock.
+A number of institutional investors and hedge funds have recently bought and sold shares of APPS.
+Legal & General Group Plc boosted its stake in Digital Turbine by 84.1% during the 2nd quarter.
+Legal & General Group Plc now owns 274,309 shares of the software maker’s stock valued at $4,792,000 after purchasing an additional 125,286 shares during the last quarter.
+ExodusPoint Capital Management LP lifted its stake in Digital Turbine by 194.5% during the 2nd quarter.
+ExodusPoint Capital Management LP now owns 133,185 shares of the software maker’s stock valued at $2,327,000 after acquiring an additional 87,958 shares during the period.
+First Republic Investment Management Inc. raised its holdings in shares of Digital Turbine by 163.4% during the second quarter.
+First Republic Investment Management Inc. now owns 18,308 shares of the software maker’s stock valued at $320,000 after purchasing an additional 11,358 shares during the last quarter.
+Thrivent Financial for Lutherans lifted its position in Digital Turbine by 41.9% during the second quarter.
+Thrivent Financial for Lutherans now owns 164,606 shares of the software maker’s stock valued at $2,875,000 after purchasing an additional 48,579 shares during the period.
+Finally, Prudential Financial Inc. boosted its holdings in Digital Turbine by 511.2% in the second quarter.
+Prudential Financial Inc. now owns 87,085 shares of the software maker’s stock worth $1,566,000 after purchasing an additional 72,836 shares during the last quarter.
+65.70% of the stock is currently owned by institutional investors.

 Digital Turbine Company Profile